okh252/Olivia-Holmes/README.md

 You can use the [editor on GitHub](https://github.com/okh252/techskillsresume/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
 ### GitHub Training
+GitHub Training gave users the opportunity to become more familar with their service through various activites.
+This program walks users through how to update and create projects, as well as collaborate with other individuals on teams.
+Some skills touched on in this training are the use of Markdown, Jekyll and GitHub Pages.
  - First Day on Github Training Completed
     - Learned about the resources and benefits of utilizing GitHub
     - Practiced Markdown methods